zhiyuemo/MultiContrasts/README.md

 ## What's MultiContrasts?

 `MultiContrasts` provides a unified interface for estimating a broad class of causal contrasts using cross-fitted Augmented Inverse Probability Weighting (AIPW) with SuperLearner for nuisance parameter estimation.
 The package implements the doubly robust, semiparametric efficient estimators described in our accompanying paper.
+We also developed a siny App based on this `R` package: https://zhiyuemo.shinyapps.io/Shiny_multiContrast/

 Rather than restricting investigators to a single effect measure, `MultiContrasts` simultaneously estimates **seven** population-level causal contrasts from a single function call: